mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Individual Guardians are trained extensively in unarmed combat, the use of both melee and ranged weapons, armor and, in some cases, battle dress.
 Experienced Guardians train new recruits, while elder Guardians assign Dolphins to units and brigades.
 Assignments can be very fluid in nature and can change frequently.
 Guardians train regularly to maintain their skills and learn new techniques.

 Dolphins who live within the Solomani Confederation, and particularly those clans which follow Carboneism, tend to be far more militant in nature when compared to other Dolphins.
 They routinely have fully organised armies, with all the rank and discipline that comes with it.
-These units train with human counterparts and exchange programmes exist within military services where Dolphins serve directly in a human unit and humans within Dolphin
+These units train with human counterparts and exchange programs exist within military services where Dolphins serve directly in a human unit and humans within Dolphin

 units for a period of time.
 Dolphins can be found within the Solomani military forces and the Solomani Confederation has a series of medals designed specifically for Dolphin servicemen.